ranganathanlab/pySCA/docs/source/usage.rst

 directory:

-  1. A pickle database (\*.db file) that contains the results of the calculations (these are then read in and analyzed in the ipython notebooks - \*.ipynb)
+  1. A pickle database (\*.db file) that contains the results of the calculations (these are then read in and analyzed in the IPython notebooks - \*.ipynb)
   2. A \*.log file that provides some information about the analysis
   3. A processed alignment (\*.fasta file) resulting from the scaProcessMSA script.

-Following this step, you can begin the tutorial as an interactive ipython notebook from the command line as follows::
+Following this step, you can begin the tutorial as an interactive Jupyter notebook from the command line as follows::

-  ipython notebook SCA_G.ipynb
+  jupyter notebook SCA_G.ipynb

 This should open the notebook in a browser window, where you can run the code, and examine the SCA results.